 Beginning with the 1992 Barcelona Olympics, Falco ran NBC’s Olympic operations, a multi-billion dollar business that operated as a separate business group, as well as negotiated the contracts from 1992 through 2006 covering six Olympic game telecasts.
 He branded NBC television network as the network of the Olympics.
 He conceived and negotiated two blockbuster deals that surprised the competition, secured exclusive coverage for five consecutive Summer and Winter Olympic Games: 2000, 2002, 2004, 2006, 2008 and became a major profit contributor to the Company.
 Falco is a multiple Emmy Award recipient for NBC’s Olympic coverage.

 Before joining UCI in January 2011, Falco served as chairman and chief executive officer of AOL, Inc. from 2006 to 2009.
 In this role, he was responsible for setting strategy and overseeing operations as the company transitioned to an advertising-based business model.

-Mr. Falco holds an M.B.A. in finance and a bachelor’s of science degree, also in finance, from Iona College.
+Falco holds an M.B.A. in finance and a Bachelor of Business Administration, also in finance, from Iona College.
 He received an honorary doctorate from Iona College in 2001.
-Mr. Falco sits on the board of Ronald McDonald House and is a member of the Advisory Board of the Smithsonian’s National Museum of American History.
+Falco sits on the board of Ronald McDonald House and is a member of the Advisory Board of the Smithsonian’s National Museum of American History.